SrimanPotluri/Movies/README.md

 Scope for Improvements:

 Make search universal that works on Actors names and movie alternate names.
 Make UI more user friendly and dynamic.
 Pull movie images from opensource database.
+Move the DB connection string to AppSettings.json, we can have different ones for each environment.